Leody Taveras Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.39 team ERA ranks 20th among all MLB pitching staffs.
+- The Tigers have a 4.36 team ERA that ranks 19th among all MLB pitching staffs.

-- Tigers pitchers combine to rank 20th in baseball in home runs given up (92 total, 1.2 per game).
+- Tigers pitchers combine to give up 94 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- Boyd makes the start for the Tigers, his 15th of the season.
-He is 5-5 with a 5.63 ERA and 71 strikeouts through 70 1/3 innings pitched.
+- Manning (1-1) gets the starting nod for the Tigers, his third of the season.

-- In his last appearance on Wednesday, the left-hander tossed six innings against the Kansas City Royals, giving up two earned runs while surrendering six hits.
+- In his last appearance on Tuesday, April 11, the righty threw six innings against the Toronto Blue Jays, allowing four earned runs while surrendering six hits.

-- In 14 games this season, the 32-year-old has put up an ERA of 5.63, with 9.1 strikeouts per nine innings.
-Opponents are batting .253 against him.

 © 2023 Data Skrive.
 All rights reserved.